-The development and maintenance of the Corporate Risk Register requires a proactive approach in order to maintain its integrity and currency.
-To achieve this, the following actions are deemed necessary: -
+The development and maintenance of the corporate risk register requires a proactive approach in order to maintain its integrity and currency.
+To achieve this, the following actions are deemed necessary:-

-- The Leadership Team Operational (LTO) will review the Corporate Risk Register and any relevant action plans on a quarterly basis. - LTO will identify and assess the risks appropriate to their areas of operation and maintain appropriate risk registers compliant with the corporate guidance. - Action will be taken for all significant risks for which additional controls are required.
+- The Leadership Team (LT) will review the corporate risk register and any relevant action plans as a standing item on the LT agenda. - LT will identify and assess the risks appropriate to their areas of operation and maintain appropriate risk registers compliant with the corporate guidance. - Action will be taken for all significant risks for which additional controls are required.

-The Corporate Risk Register template is to be to be found at Appendix 1
+The corporate risk register template is to be to be found at Appendix 1